 Soon after Thomas' death, miracles were reported at his tomb at Pontefract, and he became venerated as a martyr.
 In 1327 the Commons petitioned King Edward III to ask for his canonisation, and pilgrims continued to flock to his tomb until the reformation.

 In 1942 it was reported that some of Thomas's bones, dug up by workmen at Pontefract Castle, had been found in a box at Paskell's auctioneers in Colchester, Essex.

 The British Museum holds a hoard of coins dating from the period, known as the Tutbury Hoard, it is the largest hoard ever discovered in Britain, with estimates varying from 100,000 to 300,000 coins, it was found in the Bed of the River Dove near Tutbury Castle in June 1831.

-The treasure was thought to have been meant to the be payment from Thomas Earl of Lancaster to his troops and Scottish allies, possibly to be taken to the Priory for safe keeping.
+The treasure was thought to have been meant to be a payment from Thomas Earl of Lancaster to his troops and Scottish allies, possibly to be taken to the Priory for safekeeping.
 Many witnesses confessed to seeing the casks but a wall of silence ensued.

 The coins remained in the River Dove for five hundred years, the barrels breaking up until in 1831 they were discovered by workmen.
 The workmen found a few silver coins in the river bed gravel around sixty yards below the bridge.
 Throughout the week coins continued to turn up in ever-increasing numbers.
 The next week, several thousand coins had been obtained from the bed of the river.
 The rest were believed to have been taken by local villagers directly after the discovery had been made.